georgefahmy/meal-planner/README.md

 * DONE ~Add ability to export and load databases~
 * DONE ~Increase font size for error messages~
 * DONE ~Clear a single day from the plan (Right click and remove it)~
+* DONE ~You should be able to add a new category by typing a new one into the New Meal, Meal Category field.
+If it exists, it’s on the list, if not, it adds it.~